 Apache clinical Text Analysis and Knowledge Extraction System (cTAKES) is a widely used, open source and free tool for clinical natural language processing (NLP).
 Unlike general purpose NLP tools, cTAKES is specialized for clinical texts, incorporating Unified Medical Language System (UMLS) resources for finding medical concepts and packaged with machine learning models trained on gold standard clinical texts.
 Apache cTAKES has NLP use that extends beyond clinical care.
 Apache cTAKES became the first and only top-level Apache Software Foundation biomedical informatics software in 2013.
 In 2019, Apache cTAKES was named one of the 20 most influential Apache projects.

-CHIP is a major contributor to the origin and development of the i2b2 and PIC-SURE ecosystems. i2b2 is widely-used scalable analytic platform that is essentially a sidecar to the electronic health record designed to instrument the health system for research.
-PIC- SURE is a meta API now used for federated data queries across multiple healthcare systems.
+CHIP is a major contributor to the origin and development of the PIC-SURE ecosystem.
+PIC-SURE is a meta API now used for federated data queries across multiple healthcare systems.

 Expanding HL7 FHIR to support post-marketing research and surveillance within multi- source, chronic disease registries is a collaborative project with and funded by the FDA that focuses on the development and demonstration of new FHIR extensions, profiles, resources, and implementations that support FDA 21 CFR 11-compliant workflows for disease registry-based information exchange.
 The project is concentrated on incorporation of patient reported outcome (PRO) data from various sources used in the registry and enablement of a standardized approach within FHIR to query and deliver reproducible data sets.